dvidelabs/flatcc/README.md

 ## Status

-0.5.0 is in development on master branch primarily adding support for union vectors and unions that can have strings and structs as members in addition to tables, and base64 JSON encoded [ubyte] vectors.
+0.5.0 is in development on master branch primarily adding support for union vectors and base64 JSON encoded [ubyte] vectors.
 (Test reports are welcome).

+0.5.0 _may_ also add support for unions that can have strings and structs as members in addition to tables, but this is still undecided.
+C++ recently added support this along with union vectors.

 0.4.3 is a bug fix release covering nested FlatBuffers, JSON and grisu3 numeric errors, special cases for JSON keyword parsing, improved C++